AngeloGaeta1990/Password_generator/README.md

 ---
 ## Site Overview:
 ----
-The "Secure Password Generator" is a robust tool designed to empower users with the capability to generate exceptionally strong and highly secure passwords, all while addressing the growing concerns around password security in an increasingly digital age.
+The "Secure Password Generator" is a robust tool designed to empower users with the capability to generate strong and highly secure passwords, all while addressing the growing concerns around password security in an increasingly digital age.

-While services like LastPass and Google Passwords offer secure password storage, they inherently rely on online platforms, which can potentially be vulnerable to cyber attacks.
-The Secure Password Generator, on the other hand, provides an offline solution for users who prioritize ultimate security and control over their password creation process.
+While services like LastPass and Google Passwords offer secure password storage, they inherently rely on online platforms, which can potentially be vulnerable to cyber-attacks.On the other hand, the Secure Password Generator provides an offline solution for users who prioritize ultimate security and control over their password creation process.

 Live link to [Secure Password Generator](https://secure-password-generator-618a9b17c80c.herokuapp.com/)